-The Nintendo Switch Pro Controller doesn’t break the mould when it comes to design.
+The Nintendo Switch Pro Controller doesn’t break the mould in design.
 Where the split nun-chuck look of the Joy-Cons takes some getting used to, the Nintendo Switch Pro Controller is instead your standard two-analogue stick, handle-gripped pad.
 It feels like an Xbox 360 controller if a little curvier in hand.

 As innovative as they are, the Joy-Con pads can be an act in perfecting hand contortion when used singularly, and the optional Grip pads still don’t quite make up the difference with the competition.

-It’s still present and correct with the Pro Controller here, and really shows up just how lacking the split-button D-Pad attempt on the right-hand side of the Joy-Con (when used in a singular set up) is.
+It’s still present and correct with the Pro Controller here and really shows up just how lacking the split-button D-Pad attempt on the right-hand side of the Joy-Con (when used in a singular set-up) is.

 If there’s one point of contention, it’d be with the rear triggers, which don’t have quite the depth we’ve come to expect from triggers on other pads.
 They’re far closer to additional shoulder buttons than deep triggers.
-That’s not an issue with many games, but can be a bit jarring with shooters or racing titles.
+That’s not an issue with many games, but it can be a bit jarring with shooters or racing titles.